awsdocs/aws-doc-sdk-examples/rust_dev_preview/eks/README.md

 These examples demonstrate how to perform several Amazon Elastic Kubernetes Service (Amazon EKS) operations using the developer preview version of the AWS SDK for Rust.

-Amazon EKS is managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.
+Amazon EKS is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes clusters.

 ## Code examples